It’s been over 15 years since I photographed my first store professionally.

 What time of the day should I photograph a retail store?

-To minimize the interference we always recommend, unless needed otherwise to capture prior to opening and/or after you close.
+To minimize the interference we always recommend, unless needed otherwise to capture before opening and/or after you close.

 It will allow you to create more complex and impressive images and avoid disturbing the customer while shopping.

-Ralph Lauren, Berluti, Victoria’s Secret, Rolex, Louis Vuitton, Swatch, Bobbi Brown, Feature, and many more.
+Ralph Lauren, Berluti, Balémage, Victoria’s Secret, Rolex, Louis Vuitton, Swatch, Bobbi Brown, Feature, and many more.

 Area of Service

-We are a destination photography studio, meaning we travel 99% of our time for clients in the European and Middle East region.
+We are a destination photography studio, meaning we travel 99% of our time for clients in Europe and the region.